IBM07/Career-Cortex/README.md

-🎯 HireWire - AI-Powered Job Intelligence System
+🎯 Career Cortex - AI-Powered Job Intelligence System

 An intelligent job matching system that scrapes job listings, extracts structured data using AI, and matches candidates with opportunities based on their skills.